Introduce, Read, Practice, Review

-- Ask students to share their responses with a peer through a “turn & talk.”
+- Ask students to share their responses with a friend through a “turn & talk.”
 Each student should verbally share and respond to their questions with their classmate to practice using the question words.
 This is also the opportunity to ask a buddy a question after they have shared their responses.
 Through practice, students will begin to understand what question words mean and how to use them to communicate more effectively.

 If time allows, get students ready to apply their knowledge, move around the room, and interact with classmates!

 1. Give each student three index cards.

 2. Ask students to brainstorm and write down three sentence questions they could ask to get to know their classmates better.
 You may have to provide question stems, or refer students to an anchor chart and list of the question words.